AdaCore/spark2014/docs/lrm/source/subprograms.rst

    * it is an assignment statement whose target is a ghost variable; or

+   * it is a pragma which specifies an aspect of a ghost entity; or

-   * it is a pragma which encloses a name denoting a ghost entity or which specifies an aspect of a ghost entity.
+   * it is an assertion pragma which encloses a name denoting a ghost entity.

 4. If the Ghost assertion policy in effect at the point of a